mugraph-payments/mugraph-payments.github.io/content/posts/this-week-in-mugraph-01.md

 Mugraph solves these problems with the use of Zero-Knowledge Proofs, which allow some very nice properties:

-* Unlike Ecashes, assets in Mugraph (called *Mus*) can be splitted and joined off-line, through the use of [ZK-SNARKS](https://z.cash/learn/what-are-zk-snarks/).
+* Unlike Ecashes, assets in Mugraph (called *Mus*) can be split and joined off-line, through the use of [ZK-SNARKS](https://z.cash/learn/what-are-zk-snarks/).
 This process also allows us to hide any information about what is being transacted, while the Mint can still be sure that all notes it is receiving is valid.
 * Mus can themselves have **Programs**, arbitrary computations on **Datums** to allow this Mu to be spent, using the [Risc0 VM](https://risczero.com).

 The goal is: we want to make Cardano the best chain for real-world payments, with no close second.